zxhiend/technical-assignment-week-4-faiz/README.md

-# Repository for technical assignment.
+# Repository for technical assignment week 4.